Are you really running out of eggs?

 There is a 6-day ‘fertile window’.

-This is considered the best time to have sex i.e. from 5 days before and on the day of ovulation.
+This ‘window’ is considered to occur from 5 days before and on the day of ovulation.

-That’s why it’s advisable to start from 5 days prior (and continue every alternate day for the next few days), just in case.
+That’s why it’s advisable to start having intercourse from 5 days prior and to continue every day or every alternate day for the next few days.

 Whether you have intercourse daily or every other day tends to yield the same results.